khaiscripting/Project3-WebDesign/README.md

-# IXXN221 Project 2 Web Design
+# IXXN221 Project 3 Web Design
 ## Khai Sheak 2023

-time to talk about things
+This is my blog post for webdesign I (IXXN221).